greg-raven/Impeachment-Chronicles/_posts/2024-01-24-doj-confirms-laptop.md

 But in February 2023, the first son admitted that the laptop at the center of a federal investigation belonged to him in a letter from his lawyers.

-At the time, journalist Miranda Devine, who authored the book "Laptop from Hell," tweeted about Hunter’s admission, saying it was not Russian disinformation or a "plant," as the president and 51 dishonest former intel officials pretended.
+At the time, journalist Miranda Devine, who authored the book "Laptop from Hell," tweeted about Hunter's admission, saying it was not Russian disinformation or a "plant," as the president and 51 dishonest former intel officials pretended.
 The 51 intel officials she referred to were the 51 intelligence experts who signed a letter casting doubt on the scandal.

 In June 2023, the DOJ said it knew in December 2019 that the laptop was "not manipulated in any way" and contained "reliable evidence," but was "obstructed" from seeing all available information, according to an IRS whistleblower involved in the probe.